 Gran Quivira is a unit of the Salinas Pueblo Missions National Monument in central New Mexico.
 It encompasses the pueblo and mission ruins of San Buenaventura de Las Humanas that present an impressive physical record of the successes and trials of the people who once called this place home.

 Afterward, the pueblo remained vacant for over a hundred years until a new wave of explorers rediscovered the imposing ruins of the mission and pueblo mounds.
-In 1773 to 1774 John Rowzée Peyton, a Virginian traveling up the Rio Grande Valley found his way to the east side of the mountains and left one of the first descriptions of Gran Quivira.
+From 1773 to 1774, John Rowzée Peyton, a Virginian traveling up the Rio Grande Valley, found his way to the east side of the mountains and left one of the first descriptions of Gran Quivira.
 The site fascinated early American travelers, such as James W. Abert in 1846 and Major James Henry Carleton in 1853, who would also visit the site and leave descriptions and views of the ruins complex.
-In 1883 archeological studies began with Adolph Bandelier who described, photographed, and mapped the ruins.
+In 1883 archeological studies began with Adolph Bandelier, who described, photographed, and mapped the ruins.

 The Gran Quivira Ruins are located about 25 miles south of Mountainair.